Master’s in Data Science Programs in New Mexico

 - Stats Camp: Though it tours the nation’s universities, Stats Camp is based in Albuquerque, so it always comes home for one or two weeklong trainings in the summer.
-Campers are university undergrads and graduate students (or faculty) looking for an in-depth course in a particular area of data analysis.
-All classes are taught by faculty members from U.S. colleges.
+Campers are university undergraduates and graduate students (or faculty) looking for an in-depth course in a particular area of data analysis.

 Data Science Jobs in New Mexico

-If you want to do some serious data science research, New Mexico is a great place to do it, as it has not one but two of the country’s 17 National Laboratories: Sandia in Albuquerque and Los Alamos northwest of Santa Fe.
+If you want to do some serious data science research, you may wish to consider New Mexico, as it has not one but two of the country’s National Laboratories: Sandia in Albuquerque and Los Alamos northwest of Santa Fe.
 Both are among the state’s biggest employers.
-Little wonder, then, that New Mexico has the highest concentration of computer and information research scientists in the nation, with two of the state’s metropolitan areas – Albuquerque and Las Cruces placing in the top 10 of all cities.
-(Don’t pack for Las Cruces, though, because its scientists focus on rocket engines, not analytics.)

-If going straight to work for one of these two research behemoths is too intimidating, you can knock on doors at the Sandia Science & Technology Park in Albuquerque, but the bigger data science firms are elsewhere.
-The team at Datalytic Solutions mines data for clients in agriculture, healthcare, finance and transportation, while Presbyterian Healthcare Services snatches up graduates with an informatics background.
+If going straight to work for one of these two research behemoths is too intimidating, try the Sandia Science & Technology Park in Albuquerque.
+The team at Datalytic Solutions mines data for clients in agriculture, healthcare, finance and transportation, while Presbyterian Healthcare Services offers opportunities for graduates with an informatics background.